2024 Solar Incentives Guide for Dixon, IL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a certain percentage of your solar system's cost.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
+One of the incentives that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a specific percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
-To better understand how the new Clean Energy Credit applies to you, speak with your local Dixon solar installers.
+To better understand how the new Clean Energy Credit applies to you, speak with your local Dixon solar installation expert.

 State & Local Solar Incentives